Stephen Harper: 2010 prorogation

-On December 30, 2009, Harper announced that he would request the governor general to prorogue Parliament again, effective immediately on December 30, 2009, during the 2010 Winter Olympics and lasting until March 3, 2010.
+On December 30, 2009, Harper announced that he would request the governor general to prorogue Parliament again, effective immediately on the same day, during the 2010 Winter Olympics and lasting until March 3, 2010.
 Harper stated that this was necessary for Canada's economic plan.
 Jean granted the request.
 In an interview with CBC News, Prince Edward Island Liberal MP Wayne Easter accused the prime minister of "shutting democracy down".
 Tom Flanagan, Harper's University of Calgary mentor and former chief of staff, also questioned Harper's reasoning for prorogation, stating that "I think the government's talking points haven't been entirely credible" and that the government's explanation of proroguing was "skirting the real issue—which is the harm the opposition parties are trying to do to the Canadian Forces" regarding the Canadian Afghan detainee issue.
 Small demonstrations took place on January 23 in 64 Canadian cities and towns and five cities in other countries.
 A Facebook protest group attracted over 20,000 members.

 A poll released by Angus Reid on January 7, found that 53 per cent of respondents were opposed to the prorogation, while 19 per cent supported it.
 38 per cent believed Harper used the prorogation to curtail the Afghan detainee inquiry, while 23 per cent agreed with Harper's explanation that the prorogation was necessary economically.